Clyybber/cpsdoc/README.md

   including not calling them at all.
 - Some or all of the transformed parts _can_ be run in different threads.

-Note that _can_ was often used, this is where libraries come in to use the Nim-CPS transform in order to implement:
+Note that _can_ was often used, this is where other libraries come in to use the Nim-CPS transform in order to implement:

 - Interrupting and resuming function execution part way, while running another